frinyvonnick/gitmoji-changelog/README.md

 > Generate changelog for repositories using [gitmoji](https://gitmoji.carloscuesta.me/) commits convention.

-:construction: **PROJECT IN DEVELOPMENT - NOT PUBLISHED IN NODE REGISTRY YET** :construction:

 **Prerequisites:**
 - use [gitmoji](https://gitmoji.carloscuesta.me/) for commits convention
 - use [semver](https://semver.org/) for versions and tags convention